CMSgov/cms-bb2-python-sdk/README-sdk-dev.md

     # Perform install and commands after sourcing the venv.
     ```

-- Install up to date versions of pip, setuptools, wheel and twine.
+- Install current versions of pip, setuptools, wheel and twine.

   ```
   # Update PIP